Mass shooting at LGBT+ club follows wave of threats to drag performers and venues

 Alejandra Caraballo, a clinical instructor at Harvard Law School’s Cyberlaw Clinic and a former staff attorney at the Transgender Legal Defense and Education Fund, said that the bill would define drag as “essentially any trans person performing at all.”

-“A trans actor in a musical singing would suddenly make it ‘drag’ and thus result in the play venue being labeled a ‘sexually oriented business,’” she wrote earlier this week.
+“A trans actor in a musical singing would suddenly make it ‘drag’ and thus result in the play venue being labelled a ‘sexually-oriented business,’” she wrote earlier this week.

-Republican congresswoman Lauren Boebert of Colorado – who offered her prayers to victims and families targeted in the Club Q attack – has also approvingly shared posts from Libs of Tik Tok, mocked LGBT+ teachers and taken aim at drag events in her social media posts.
+Republican congresswoman Lauren Boebert of Colorado, who offered her prayers to victims and families targeted in the Club Q attack, has also approvingly shared posts from Libs of Tik Tok, mocked LGBT+ teachers and taken aim at drag events in her social media posts.

-New York Congresswoman Alexandria Ocasio-Cortez accused her of playing a “major role in elevating anti-LGBT+ hate rhetoric and anti-trans lies while spending your time in Congress blocking even the most common sense gun safety laws.”
+New York Congresswoman Alexandria Ocasio-Cortez accused her of playing a “major role in elevating anti-LGBT+ hate rhetoric and anti-trans lies while spending your time in Congress blocking even the most common-sense gun safety laws.”

 “You don’t get to ‘thoughts and prayers’ your way out of this,” she added.
 “Look inward and change.”